longy2k/obsidian-bmo-chatbot/README.md

 Any ideas or support is highly appreciated!

-Happy to review any pull requests! :)
+I am currently too busy to update the project.
+Feel free to submit pull requests! :)

 If you have any bugs or improvements, please create an issue.